 We envision a future where anyone can seek and receive stigma-free mental health services that are readily available in their own community.

 The story of The David and Lura Lovell Foundation is rooted in the pursuit of reducing stigma and improving access for people seeking treatment to improve their mental health.
 Lura Lovell fought tirelessly for her son who was doomed to a life of “deaf and dumbness” by a diagnosis of organic brain damage and Schizophrenia.
 Because of her refusal to accept the status quo, he was able to learn and grow into a valued member of his community who has now dedicated thousands of volunteer hours as an expert docent on aerospace at the internationally famous Pima Air and Space Museum.
-For over 27 years, the Foundation has continued Lura’s legacy by funding programs and initiatives that benefit the 1-out-of-5 Americans impacted by mental illness and the people who love and care for them.
+For over 27 years, the Foundation has continued Lura’s legacy by funding programs and initiatives that benefit the one of five Americans impacted by mental illness and the people who love and care for them.

 As we enter our final years, the Foundation has identified specific initiatives that aim to create a solution, change a system, or transform an organization to further this vision.
 We helped to launch Help & Hope for YOUth , a state-wide initiative and multi-sector coalition in Arizona to ensure that, ultimately, youth ages 5-24 and their families have the education and access they need to identify and seek early care for mental health concerns, just like any other health problem.
 The coalition is also working to make sure that the help is available when they ask for it, regardless of a person’s or family’s ability to pay.
 We are focused on youth because the science tells us that the earlier we act on mental illness, the better the outcomes for everyone involved.